 Huge demand for palm oil is undoubtedly the greatest threat to orangutans.
 As forests are converted to palm oil plantations, the animals are rapidly losing their habitat.

-Native to West Africa, the oil palm tree produces large quantities of red fruits, which, when crushed, produce an oil that has been traditionally used as a cooking oil, in soap, and as a lubricant for steam engines.
-Extremely versatile, as its use has grown, so has demand.
+Native to West Africa, the oil palm tree produces large quantities of red fruits that, when crushed, produce an oil traditionally used for cooking oil, soap, and as a lubricant for steam engines.
+Palm oil is extremely versatile, and demand for it has skyrocketed.
 Today, nearly 78 million tonnes are produced each year for the world export market, with Indonesia and Malaysia accounting for 90% of this production (RSPO, 2019).
 Only 19% of this oil is certified as sustainable by the RSPO (RSPO, 2019).

-Palm oil is now used in a huge array of food and consumer products, from ice cream and shampoo to peanut butter and candles.
-The WWF estimates that 50% of all packaged supermarket products contain palm oil, and demand is now growing for its use as a "green" biofuel.
+Palm oil is now used in a wide array of food and consumer products, from ice cream and shampoo to peanut butter and candles.
+The World Wildlife Foundation (WWF) estimates that 50% of all packaged supermarket products contain palm oil, and demand is growing for its use as a "green" biofuel.

-Because orangutan diets consist mainly of fruit and, they're mainly found in fruit-rich lowland forests.
-Unfortunately, this land is often the most attractive for palm oil companies.
-Current practice involves clear-cutting, stripping the forest of all its timber and selling it off.
-Fires are then set, to rid the land of any wood debris, clear the undergrowth and provide the soil with fertilizing ash.
-As fires burn, all wildlife either dies or flees the area, where it will often either starve to death or be killed by neighboring plantation workers as pests.
-Once the oil palm is planted, the fragile rainforest ecosystem that has developed over millions of years is lost.
-In Indonesia and Malaysia, between 80% and 100% of the fauna inhabiting tropical rainforests cannot survive in oil palm monocultures, according to WWF Netherlands.
+Because orangutans mostly eat fruit, they mainly live in fruit-rich lowland forests.
+Unfortunately, this land is often the most attractive to palm oil companies.
+Current practice involves clear-cutting--stripping the forest of all of its timber and selling it off.
+Fires are then set to rid the land of any wood debris, clear the undergrowth, and create fertilizing ash.
+As the fires burn, the wildlife either dies or flees the area.
+The animals are often killed by neighboring plantation workers or starve to death.
+When the oil palms are planted, the fragile rainforest ecosystem that developed over millions of years is lost.
+Between 80% and 100% of the wildlife inhabiting tropical rainforests in Indonesia and Malaysia cannot survive in oil palm monocultures, according to WWF Netherlands.

-The area planted with oil palm in Indonesia has grown to more than 12 million hectares (ISPO).
-Despite numerous scientific reports detailing the costs of palm oil expansion to biodiversity, endangered species, indigenous tribes, and global carbon emissions, and worldwide media pressure on the plight of endangered species like the orangutan, Sumatran tiger, and Bornean elephants, the conversion of forests to plantations continues unabated.
+Oil palm plantations now cover more than 12 million hectares of land in Indonesia (ISPO).
+Despite numerous scientific reports detailing the costs of palm oil expansion to biodiversity, endangered species, indigenous tribes, and global carbon emissions, as well as worldwide media pressure regarding the plight of endangered species like the orangutan, Sumatran tiger, and Bornean elephants, the conversion of forests to plantations continues unabated.

-Even world-famous national parks in Indonesia are not safe from the rampant spread of palm oil plantations.
-In Central Kalimantan, Tanjung Puting National Park, home to approximately 6,000 orangutans, has been under serious threat, and if plans by the local government to allocate palm oil concessions on the park's eastern border go ahead, the size of the park would be decreased by 25%.
-Plans by a British company to convert the Tripa peat swamps of northern Sumatra in to a palm oil plantation could see the remaining population of Sumatran orangutans in this area become extinct within 4 years, and the destruction of a coastal ecosystem which saved thousands of lives when the forest acted as a buffer to rising tides during the 2004 Asian tsunami.
+Even world-famous national parks in Indonesia aren't safe from the rampant spread of palm oil plantations.
+One example is Tanjung Puting National Park in Central Kalimantan, which is home to approximately 6,000 orangutans.
+This park has been under serious threat, and if the local government's plans to allocate palm oil concessions on the park's eastern border proceed, a quarter of the park will be lost.
+Plans by a British company to convert the Tripa peat swamps of northern Sumatra into a palm oil plantation could cause the remaining population of Sumatran orangutans in this area to become extinct within four years.
+It could also destroy a coastal ecosystem that saved thousands of lives when its forest buffered rising tides during the 2004 Asian tsunami.

 The spread of palm oil plantations is one of the greatest threats to orangutan survival, but it's also an important driver of future economic growth in Indonesia and Malaysia.
 Despite repeated and high-profile warnings of the toll the industry is taking on the region's biodiversity, the number of plantations continues to increase.

-In both Indonesia and Malaysia, the area planted with oil palm has trebled from 24,000 km2 in 1990 to 83,700 km2 in 2007, an average annual increase of around 3,500 km2, and it is estimated that at least 55% of oil palm expansion in these countries came at the expanse of natural forests, with the remainder obtained from the conversion of pre-existing croplands such as rubber and cocoa.
-In 2007 alone, Malaysia and Indonesia made US$14 billion and US$5.5 billion from palm oil export revenue, and the industry, directly and indirectly, employs around a million people in both of these countries (Nantha & Tisdell, 2008).
+In Indonesia and Malaysia, the area planted with oil palm has tripled from 24,000 square km in 1990 to 83,700 square km in 2007, an average annual increase of around 3,500 square km.
+Studies estimate that at least 55% of oil palm expansion in these countries came at the expanse of natural forests, with the remainder obtained from converting pre-existing croplands such as rubber and cocoa.
+In 2007 alone, Malaysia and Indonesia made US$14 billion and US$5.5 billion in palm oil export revenue.
+The industry directly and indirectly employs about a million people in both of these countries (Nantha & Tisdell, 2008).

-The palm oil trees high yield, cheap cost and the fact that the yield is semi-solid at room temperature, so does not need to be hardened to be useful as a shortening, has made palm oil the most widely traded oil on the international market.
-Highly versatile, it is used in a variety of household products, from margarine and shortening to cooking oil, soups, baked goods, and confectionary products.
-It can also be a substitute for hard animal fats, such as butter and lard, and for soy, olive or canola liquid vegetable oils.
-Chocolate products such as candy bars and cake icing use palm oil as a substitute for cocoa butter, and it is often found in ice cream, peanut butter, coffee whitener, canned cream soups, potato chips, milk, trail mix and other snack foods (Brown & Jacobson, 2005).
+Palm oil is cheap, and the tree has a high yield.
+It's also semi-solid at room temperature, so it doesn't need to be hardened to be useful as a shortening.
+As a result, palm oil is the most widely traded oil on the international market.
+Highly versatile, it is used in a variety of household products from margarine and shortening to cooking oil, soups, baked goods, and confectionary products.
+It can also substitute for hard animal fats such as butter and lard, as well as for soy, olive, or canola oil.
+Chocolate products such as candy bars and cake icing use palm oil as a substitute for cocoa butter.
+It's also found in ice cream, peanut butter, coffee whitener, canned cream soups, potato chips, milk, trail mix, and other snack foods (Brown & Jacobson, 2005).
 WWF estimates that 50% of all packaged supermarket products contain palm oil.

-Finding a way to balance the spread of palm oil plantations and the increasing demand for palm oil, palm kernel oil and palm kernel meal on the international market is one of the greatest challenges for conservationists working in Indonesia and Malaysia.
-Condemning the whole industry, or hoping that it simply fades away, is unrealistic, so conservationists have increasingly begun working with the industry, encouraging the concept of sustainable palm oil.
+Finding a way to balance the spread of palm oil plantations and the increasing demand for palm oil on the international market with ecological needs is one of the greatest challenges for conservationists working in Indonesia and Malaysia.
+Condemning the entire industry or hoping that it simply fades away is unrealistic.
+As a result, conservationists have begun working with the industry to encourage sustainable palm oil.

-On paper, all oil palm plantations should already be sustainable because Indonesia and Malaysia both strongly regulate them.
-In Indonesia, which is home to the largest populations of orangutans and the most substantial tracts of rainforest in South East Asia, no significant land development activities are permitted before the company has obtained a valid Plantation Business Permit (IUP), which should only be awarded after an Environmental Impact Assessment has been completed and approved.
+On paper, all oil palm plantations should already be sustainable because Indonesia and Malaysia strongly regulate them.
+In Indonesia, which is home to the largest populations of orangutans and the most substantial tracts of rainforest in Southeast Asia, no significant land development activities can take place before a company obtains a valid Plantation Business Permit (IUP), which should only be awarded after an Environmental Impact Assessment (EIA) is approved.

-According to Indonesian law, developing an oil palm plantation without an EIA should result in any IUP that has been issued being revoked (Greenpeace, 2009).
-Indonesian law also stipulates that any area that contains peat deeper than three meters should automatically be afforded legally protected status, and that if any concessions contain forested areas, companies are forbidden from cutting trees or harvesting and collecting any forest products until they have obtained a Timber Cutting Permit (IPK), which is issued at a local level by either the governor or the district head (Greenpeace, 2009).
-As orangutans are a protected species throughout the country, their presence in any forested area should, on paper, ensure its protection.
+According to Indonesian law, a company that develops an oil palm plantation without an EIA should have its IUP revoked (Greenpeace, 2009).
+Indonesian law also stipulates that any area that contains peat deeper than three meters should automatically have a legally protected status.
+It also stipulates that if any concessions contain forested areas, companies are forbidden from cutting trees or harvesting and collecting any forest products until they have obtained a Timber Cutting Permit (IPK), which is issued at a local level by either the governor or the district head (Greenpeace, 2009).
+Because orangutans are a protected species throughout the country, their presence in any forested area should, on paper, ensure its protection.
 In reality, these laws are routinely flouted.

-In 2009, the NGO International Animal Rescue discovered that First Resources, a Hong Kong-based palm oil company and member of the RSPO, was illegally clearing land in West Kalimantan.
-As a result, it was responsible for a number of orangutan deaths and for capturing infant orangutans.
-After these orangutans were rescued, an official complaint was made to the RSPO.
-While this company does not have any of its plantations certified as being sustainable, its membership of the RSPO states it must adhere to the Principles and Criteria of the organization.
-The RSPO agreed to look in to the matter.
-However, First Resources is still an RSPO member, the complaint isn't mentioned on the company's page on the RSPO website, and the company is free to advertise its membership of the RSPO on its own website.
-While the difference between being an RSPO member and having your production being RSPO certified are two very different things, for consumers, this is not always clear, and for many, the RSPO is a smokescreen, behind which palm oil producers sit (RAN, 2011).
+In 2009, the International Animal Rescue discovered that First Resources, a Hong Kong-based palm oil company and member of the RSPO, was illegally clearing land in West Kalimantan.
+It was also responsible for a number of orangutan deaths and for capturing infant orangutans.
+After these orangutans were rescued, an official complaint was filed with the RSPO.
+While none of the company's plantations are certified as being sustainable, its membership in the RSPO states it must adhere to the Principles and Criteria of the organization.
+The RSPO agreed to look into the matter.
+However, First Resources is still an RSPO member, the complaint isn't mentioned on the company's page on the RSPO website, and the company is free to advertise its membership in the RSPO on its website.
+While the difference between being an RSPO member and having your production RSPO-certified are two very different things, the difference isn't always clear to consumers.
+For many, the RSPO is simply a smokescreen behind which palm oil producers sit (RAN, 2011).

 Although it needs improvement, the RSPO is currently the only organization able to regulate an industry that poses the greatest threat to orangutan populations in the wild.
-As the use of palm oil increases and a greater threat is placed on desirable lowland tropical forests, it is more imperative than ever that business leaders are encouraged to behave in an environmentally responsible way, and suppliers are put under pressure, by both NGOs and individual members of the public, to ensure the palm oil they use in their products does not come from plantations established at the expense of rainforests and endangered species.
+As the use of palm oil increases and a greater threat is placed on desirable lowland tropical forests, it's more imperative than ever for NGOs and the public to encourage business leaders to act responsibly.
+It's also important to pressure suppliers to ensure the palm oil they use in their products isn't responsible for destroying rainforests and endangered species.